AnjaliSajeevan/COVID19TransmissionSimulation/README.md

 ##Simulation Panel
 The Pane will show constraints(factors) , population counts for different health conditions, legends and assumptions along with the simulation of SAR-CoV and SAR-CoV-2 virus.

+##Simulation Run
+The simulation will begin with the click of START button in the panel.
+Constraints can be chosen from the available checkboxes in the left pane.
+Population slider is available to consider.
+R-naught value also is user defined.
+This simulation can also be timed.
+We need give time in milliseconds along with population and constraints.
+The simulation has START,STOP, RESUME and PAUSE buttons.